This topic introduces cGPU and describes the benefits of cGPU Professional Edition by comparing it with cGPU Basic Edition.

 Comparison between cGPU Basic Edition and cGPU Professional Edition

-The key of GPU sharing among multiple pods is to isolate the GPU memory and computing power that are allocated to each pod.
-When you run multiple containers on one GPU, GPU resources are allocated to each container as required.
-However, if one container occupies excessive GPU resources, the performance of other containers may be affected.
-To solve this issue, many solutions have been developed in the computing industry.
-Technologies such as NVIDIA virtual GPU (vGPU), NVIDIA Multi-process Service (MPS), rCUDA, and vCUDA all contribute to the use of fine-grained GPU resource allocation.
+A key requirement of GPU sharing among multiple pods is to isolate the GPU memory and computing power that are allocated to each pod.
+When you run multiple containers on one GPU, the GPU resources are allocated to each container as required.
+However, if one container occupies excess GPU resources, the performance of the other containers may be affected.
+To address this issue, many solutions have been developed in the computing industry.
+Technologies, such as NVIDIA virtual GPU (vGPU), NVIDIA Multi-process Service (MPS), rCUDA, and vCUDA, all contribute to fine-grained GPU resource allocation.

 - High compatibility: cGPU is compatible with standard open source solutions, such as Kubernetes and NVIDIA Docker.

 - Ease-of-use: cGPU adopts a user-friendly design.
 To replace a Compute Unified Device Architecture (CUDA) library of an artificial intelligence (AI) application, you do not need to re-compile the application or create a new container image.